 How can travellers protect against yellow fever?

 Yellow fever is preventable.
 The vaccine is safe and almost 100 percent effective.
 With few exceptions, vaccination is recommended for all travellers to countries or areas where there is a risk of yellow fever transmission.
-Yellow fever vaccination can be provided on site at Victoria Street Medical Group for $110.
+Victoria Street Medical Group is fully accredited for yellow fever vaccination.
 A Yellow fever vaccination certificate is also provided and this has lifelong validity.